Australia's Macarthur Coal touts growth, bid talks

 | MELBOURNE

-MELBOURNE Australia's Macarthur Coal MCC.AX, battling a $5 billion (3 billion pounds) takeover offer, played up its growth prospects on Wednesday and said it was continuing talks on potential counteroffers, nudging its shares higher.
+MELBOURNE Australia's Macarthur Coal MCC.AX, battling a $5 billion takeover offer, played up its growth prospects on Wednesday and said it was continuing talks on potential counteroffers, nudging its shares higher.

 Peabody Energy BTU.N and ArcelorMittal (ISPA.AS) have made a A$15.66 a share offer, including Macarthur's final dividend.
 Macarthur considers the offer too low and is due to respond to it by September 1.